Far-right cell found guilty of terror offences

 A two-month trial, which was moved to Doncaster Crown Court due to problems at Sheffield Crown Court, heard the defendants used online messaging app Telegram to exchange terror manuals, share racist ideology and post videos of atrocities.

-Prosecutor Annabel Darlow QC said the group described killers such as Oklahoma City bomber Timothy McViegh and Anders Breivik, who murdered 77 people in Norway, as "saints".
+Prosecutor Annabel Darlow QC said the group described killers such as Oklahoma City bomber Timothy McVeigh and Anders Breivik, who murdered 77 people in Norway, as "saints".

 She told jurors the group also had an "active interest in the manufacture of explosives and weaponry".